rccyx/osyx/README.md

 Workspaces are always in the same position.
 They never change. `Super + 1` is workspace one, always notes. `Super + 9` is reserved for background focus sounds with `app yt` (YouTube).
 To move laterally, `Alt + Ctrl + Arrows`.

-The CLI is the system control layer, and it's what makes this setup actually usable as a workstation.
+The CLI is the system control layer, and it's what makes this setup usable as a workstation.

 A headless control center built to reduce the GUI footprint to the browser, the editor, and the few surfaces that really need those pixels.

 You may have noticed that none of the demos have a top/status bar.
 A top bar is basically redundant here, and a distraction for peak focus.

-One thing worse than bloated Electron apps eating my RAM is interrupting my focus with unnecessary data.
+One thing worse than bloated Electron apps eating RAM is interrupting my focus with unnecessary data.

 Starship already tells time.
 Event driven notifications surface critical system vitals.

 Why would I watch the battery sit at 97%?
-Keep getting anxious when it'll be 55% or something?
-My internet always works, if it cuts out I get notified.
+Keep getting anxious when it'll be 55% or lower?
+The internet always works, and even if it cuts out, I get notified.
 Battery too.
 50%, 33%, 25%, then 20, 15, 10, 5 all get notified.
 Same with thermals, machine normally stays within a threshold, if it climbs past that, I get notified.

 Everything that needs to be seen surfaces only when it needs to be seen.